 2. Oregano Essential Oil

-Oregano essential oil has been known to possess strong antifungal and antimicrobial properties, especially carvacrol and thymol.
-These ingredients aid in combating fungal infections that are hard to treat and prevent.
+Oregano essential oil has been attributed to have great antifungal and antimicrobial qualities, particularly carvacrol and thymol.
+These components help in fighting fungal diseases that are difficult to cure and prevent.
+Oregano is very useful, especially in the case of acute and chronic athlete's foot.

 3. Eucalyptus Essential Oil